IAB Press Release

 Sponsorship made up 4% ($1.6m) of the display category, up 1%, whilst Native contributed $6.4m to the Display total, up 86% year-on-year.

 Programmatic Revenue, which IABNZ sources from Standard Media Index (SMI) and is agency spend only, realised $16m in Q2 (41% of total Display revenue and net of Google Ad Exchange).
 The Association of National Advertisers (ANA) in the US estimates that around 40% of revenue booked programmatically is finally attributed to media owners.
 Using this benchmark some $6.4m of programmatic spend can be attributed to NZ publishers.
-With only a 2% year-on-year increase the data suggests that there is a move away from agency bookings of Programmatic media to direct buying.

 The Search category topped $159m in the quarter and now forms 62% of total revenue.